 USCF rated Scholarship Tournaments

 WSCF hosts USCF-rated tournaments and awards scholarships in proportion to the number of entries.
 Players must join the United States Chess Federation to play in these tournaments.
-Scholarships awarded are deposited in a college saving account set up by the parents of WSCF.

 Remote WSCF directed tournaments